 Or, install manually by downloading the source files and adding the directory to

 In order to store the settings in the database, you can run the provided migration:

 This will also migrate all other packages.
-If you don't want to do that you can copy the file
+If you don't want to do that you can run migrate with the

 This library uses what we call "dot notation" to specify the class name and the property name to use.
 These are joined by a dot, hence the name.